liv-daliberti/grail-simulation/reports/knn/README.md

 | Minimum wage | Word2Vec | 4 | 0.292 | 0.439 |

 - Accuracy values come from `knn_eval_*_validation_metrics.json` under `models/knn/(tfidf|word2vec)/(issue)/` (for example, `models/knn/tfidf/gun_control/knn_eval_gun_control_validation_metrics.json`).
-- The sweep over `k ∈ {1,2,3,4,5,10,15,20,25,50,100}` ensures we surface the most competitive neighbourhood size for each issue/feature pairing.
-For minimum-wage cohorts the slate imbalance keeps majority-choice accuracy (0.439) above any KNN configuration, signalling that richer features or additional filtering are required to close the gap.
+- The sweep over `k ∈ {1,2,3,4,5,10,15,20,25,50,100}` ensures we surface the most competitive neighborhood size for each issue/feature pairing.
+For minimum-wage cohorts the slate imbalance keeps majority-choice accuracy (0.439) above any KNN configuration, signaling that richer features or additional filtering are required to close the gap.
 - For gun-control slates, both TF-IDF and Word2Vec comfortably beat the 0.540 most-frequent baseline, and TF-IDF with `k=2` delivers the strongest validation accuracy while preserving high coverage.